-The Guarantors will guarantee the payment of the Notes as described in "Description of the Notes- Guarantee Arrangements-Guarantees."
-The Guarantees provide the Holders of the Notes with a direct claim against the relevant Guarantor.
+The Guarantors will guarantee the payment of the Notes .The Guarantees provide the Holders of the Notes with a direct claim against the relevant Guarantor.
 However, the obligations of each Guarantor under its Guarantee will be limited under the Indenture to an amount which has been determined so as to ensure that amounts payable will not result in violations of laws relating to corporate benefit, capitalisation, capital preservation (under which, amongst others, the risks associated with a guarantee on account of a parent company's debt need to be reasonable and economically and operationally justified from the guarantor's or grantor's perspective), thin capitalisation, corporate purpose, financial assistance or transactions under value, or otherwise cause the Guarantor to be deemed insolvent under applicable law or such Guarantee to be deemed void, unenforceable or ultra vires, or cause the directors of such Guarantor to be held in breach of applicable corporate or commercial law for providing such Guarantee.
 If these limitations were not observed, the Guarantees could be subject to legal challenge.